MahendraG7/Project-1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the yml file to ansible.
+- Copy the yml file to ansible
 - Update the ansible file to include the playbook
-- Run the playbook, and then navigate to IP address to check that the installation worked as expected.
+- Run the playbook, and then navigate to IP address to check that the installation worked as expected

 - install-elk.yml it the playbook and I copied it to nano
 - We then changed the host IP to elk IP to make sure the playbook downloaded to the right machine on lines 1105 and 1805 on the filebeat config and metricbeat config